What Is Shade Grown Coffee?

 While there isn’t a ton of measurable data to prove shade grown coffee is superior, the main factor that is usually brought up is the overall quality of shade grown beans.
 Now, beans grown in the shade aren’t magically turned into something other than a typical coffee bean.
 But growing coffee plants in the shade does tend to lead to some damn fine, high-quality beans.

 And why not?
 They’re growing the way they were designed to grow and getting enough nutrients to thrive.

 Sun grown coffee plants, on the other hand, sit out in the scorching sun all day, sacrificing quality and taste for mass production.
 But you don’t have to take my word for it.
 Studies have shown that even migratory birds know how to find the best plantations… and continue to return year after year for the best coffee around (2).

 Shade Grown Coffee Benefits vs Sun Grown Defects

 Some of the benefits of shade-grown coffee — apart from the higher quality taste — are best shown when contrasted against the other option available to farmers: growing coffee in the sun.

-Shade grown plants, on the other hand, are fertilized by dead leaves dropping from the tall trees overhead, while things like weeds are rarely an issue between the carpet of dead, decaying leaves and the shade itself.
+Shade grown plants, on the other hand, are fertilised by dead leaves dropping from the tall trees overhead, while things like weeds are rarely an issue between the carpet of dead, decaying leaves and the shade itself.
 Chemicals are therefore unnecessary in this method.

 The entire process of growing coffee plants in the sun also forces an unnatural acceleration to the plant’s lifespan, leading to sun grown coffee plants lasting a mere 15 years on average, whereas shade grown plants can live for twice as long.
 (3)